Nethereum/Nethereum.Docs/docs/accounts.md

 Clients retrieve the private key for an account (if stored on their keystore folder) using a password provided to decrypt the file.
 This is done when unlocking an account, or just at the time of sending a transaction if using personal_sendTransaction with a password.

-Having an account unlocked for a certain period of time might be a security issue, so the prefered option in this scenario, is to use the rpc method personal_sendTransaction.
+Having an account unlocked for a certain period of time might be a security issue, so the prefered option in this scenario, is to use the rpc method `personal_sendTransaction`.

 Nethereum.Web3 wraps this functionality by using a ManagedAccount, having the managed account storing the account address and the password information.